 Dakota College is planning to hold classes face-to-face as normal.
 There is a lot of uncertainty in the world right now, but there are a lot of ways for you to continue meeting your goals during this difficult time.
-Please see the below Frequently Asked Questions about coming to Dakota College.

 Because international travel is changing so quickly and without warning, every student's case is unique.
 This page provides general advice for many diverse groups of students in F-1 visa status, including new and returning students, as well as Canadian and overseas students.
 Please keep in mind that these are broad guidelines written to fit the needs of large groups of students.

 It is important to remember that this information may change without notice, so you will need to carefully and frequently check Dakota College's website and all college communication when making your travel plans.
 Pay close attention to the communications you receive from Dakota College and the COVID-19 section of Dakota College's website.

 Disclaimer: Dakota College at Bottineau is able to provide you with general guidance.
 However, any advice provided to you by the Student Services office, as well as the information on this website, should not be construed as legal advice.
 Additionally, due to the fluid nature of governmental interpretation, USCIS may change its interpretation of these immigration laws/regulations and eligibility requirements for benefits, at any time.
 We will do our best to provide you with the most current guidance.
 Each case is fact-specific and it is advised that you contact an experienced immigration attorney if you have questions regarding your situation.

 What Kind of classes should I enroll in?

 All F-1 students must take a full load of classes, which is 12 credits for undergraduates.
 We are currently following normal requirements.

 How many face-to-face classes do I need to take as part of my fulltime enrollment?